Financial Literacy Basics

 What Is APR vs Interest Rate — Explained Simply for Beginners

-This is exactly the situation Annual Percentage Rate (APR) was designed to clarify.
+That's exactly the situation Annual Percentage Rate (APR) was designed to clarify.
 APR pulls together the interest rate and most of the fees into a single annual percentage that lets borrowers compare loans on a like-for-like basis.
-It is one of the most useful numbers in consumer finance — and one of the most commonly misread.
+It's one of the most useful numbers in consumer finance — and one of the most commonly misread.

 What is the interest rate?